Octavia Boulevard

 Looking south along Octavia Street from Jackson Street.
 This is one of the few blocks in San Francisco still paved in brick.

 Octavia Boulevard (designated as Octavia Street north of Hayes Street) is a major street in San Francisco, California, United States, that replaced the Hayes Valley portion of the damaged two-level Central Freeway.
 Once a portion of Octavia Street alongside shadowy, fenced-off land beneath the elevated U.S. Route 101 roadway, Octavia Boulevard was redeveloped and redesigned upon the recommendation of a "Central Freeway" planning committee representing a broad array of neighborhoods, including the surrounding Hayes Valley and Western Addition, the Richmond District, Pacific Heights and the Sunset District with representatives appointed by Mayor Willie Brown and the Board of Supervisors and led by the Planning Department of San Francisco.
 Elements of the San Francisco General Plan were consulted for issues such as urban design, transportation mobility and congestion management, community safety and historic preservation, along with the evaluation of the impacts following the recent removal (1991) of the elevated Embarcadero Freeway and the revitalization of the Embarcadero as a surface boulevard complemented by an extension of the Muni Metro light-rail transit subway.

+Mark Jolles, a local resident attending the meetings, was concerned that the committee was only considering two alternatives to mitigate the removal of the elevated freeway.
+One was an overpass over Market street which visually blocked the corridor.
+The other was an underpass under Market Street which was not feasible due to a Muni Metro tunnel perpendicular to the freeway corridor.
+An underpass would have been too deep and expensive to engineer and implement.
+Also, Mark was informed the greater conflict was an overpass over Mission Street which had higher traffic volumes than Market Street.
+He suggested that the committee look at traffic volumes on streets exiting the freeway South of Market.
+Comparing volumes from the 8th and 9th street couplet off-ramps south of Market, it became clear that an at-grade crossing at Market Street and Octavia and a surface Octavia Blvd was adequate to accommodate forecasted traffic volumes and would be feasible.